Kinovarobotics/ros2_kortex/README.md

 }"
 ```

+**Note: the required interface for the `twist_controller` does not currently exist in the gazebo or mock hardware simulation setups.
+So the `twist_controller` is currently only functional on Kinova hardware.**

 Once the `twist_controller` is activated, You can publish Twist messages on the `/twist_controller/commands` topic to command the arm.

 For example, you can jog the arm using [Teleop Twist Keyboard](https://index.ros.org/p/teleop_twist_keyboard/github-ros2-teleop_twist_keyboard/) with the following command: